Saeb Salam: Exile and charity activities

 In 1985, Salam went into exile in Geneva, Switzerland, after surviving two assassination attempts.
 He had angered the Syrian government and hardline Muslim groups with the conciliatory stands he had taken at peace conferences held at Geneva and Lausanne the year before, and he did not feel safe to return to Lebanon until 1994.
 From exile, however, he played a key role in the negotiations that led to the Taif Agreement of 1989, which eventually led to the end of the civil war.
 A noted philanthropist, Salam headed the Makassed foundation, an educational and healthcare charity, from 1957 to 1982, when he was succeeded by his son Tammam.

 Personal life

 In addition to Tammam, Salam had two other sons Faisal and Amr, and two daughters with his wife, Tamima Mardam Bey, whom he married in 1941.
-Mardam Bey is of Syrian origin and hails from Damascus.
+Mardam Bey was of Syrian origin and hails from Damascus.